international

 St Patrick's English School (San Sebastian – Spain)

-For more information about the International Programme contact Rebecca Suarez (International Coordinator): rsuarez@gordons.school
+For more information about the International Programme contact James Butler (International Coordinator): jbutler@gordons.school

 Gordon’s Teachers take their skills globally

-The partnership with the Commonwealth Education Trust will initially see six Gordon’s teachers linked with 12 teachers from partner schools in Zambia; Cameroon and Kenya from April 2022.
-They will meet virtually, using the Trust’s Teach2030 course as a basis for their own areas of focus as their partnerships develop.
+The partnership with the Commonwealth Education Trust, established in April 2022, links six Gordon’s teachers with 12 teachers from partner schools in Zambia; Cameroon and Kenya.
+They meet virtually, using the Trust’s Teach2030 course as a basis for their own areas of focus as their partnerships develop.

-Gordon’s Assistant Head (Staff Development) Kelly Fairweather said: “We are really excited about the opportunity to develop learning opportunities with the CET and our partner schools to help in reducing learning poverty.
+Gordon’s Assistant Head (Staff Development) Kelly Hurley said: “We are really excited about developing learning opportunities with the CET and our partner schools to help in reducing learning poverty.
 We hope to create meaningful relationships between our schools and teachers as well as developing our own teaching practice within this partnership.”

 Pictured are Gordon's teachers (left to right) Hannah Bedding, Mia Underwood, Rebecca Suarez and Ramla Ali with Betty Abeng, CEO of the Commonwealth Education Trust during a recent INSET day when Ms Abeng addressed all staff on the importance of the partnership.